NRI Income Tax & Compliance

 Service charges from business centers also come under the definition of rent, as they fall under payments by "whatever is named".

-TDS When Rent is Not Payable Per Month
+Rent Not Payable Monthly

 Cold Storage Facility Charges